whiwih/whiwih.github.io/_pages/about.md

 Recent News
 ------
+* Jun, 2023.
+I have a new role as a research assistant professor at the University of South Carolina.
 * Apr, 2023.
 I am appointed as an associate editor for the ASCE journal *Practice Periodical on Structural Design and Construction*.
 * Feb, 2023.
 My paper entitled "*A Transfer Learning Approach for Acoustic Emission Localization on Steel Plate-like Structure Using Numerical Simulation and Unsupervised Domain Adaptation*" has been accepted for publication on *Mechanical Systems and Signal Processing*.
 * Feb, 2023.
 My paper entitled "*Localizing Damage on Stainless Steel Structures Using Acoustic Emission Signals and Weighted Ensemble Regression-based Convolutional Neural Network*" has been accepted for publication on *Measurement*.